replicatedhq/troubleshoot/DEMO_WALKTHROUGH.md

 kind create cluster --name demo-cluster
 ```

-**What to say:**
-> "That's all the setup required.
-The LLM analyzer is now ready to use."

 ## Part 2: Deploy a Failing Application (3 minutes)

-**What to say:**
-> "Let's deploy a sample application that has multiple issues - the kind of complex scenario that's difficult to debug manually."

 ### Deploy the demo application